ajakhotia/units/README.md

 const auto a3 = i1 * i1;  // Has dimensions of (L^(2,0), M^(0,0), T^(0,0), I^(0,0), K^(0,0), N^(0,0), J^(0,0)) and scale (16129/25000000)

 //m1 + a1;                // Illeagal operation.
 Won't compile.
 Cannot add length to area.
 a2 + a3;                  // Legal operation.
 Both quantities have have same physical dimensions.
-Appropriate conversions will be done autimatically. a2 * i1                   // Has dimensions of (L^(3,0), M^(0,0), T^(0,0), I^(0,0), K^(0,0), N^(0,0), J^(0,0)) and scale (16129/25000000)
+Appropriate conversions will be done automatically. a2 * i1                   // Has dimensions of (L^(3,0), M^(0,0), T^(0,0), I^(0,0), K^(0,0), N^(0,0), J^(0,0)) and scale (16129/25000000)

 ```